clethrill/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 > [!abstract]+ **Kasimir’s Gratitude**
 > If he hasn’t encountered the players since meeting them [[Arc E - The Missing Vistana]] and is aware that Arabelle has been reunited with Luvash, Kasimir thanks them for their efforts in doing so.
 "I regret that I was unable to investigate the ring’s history myself," he adds.
 "Did it ultimately prove useful in finding her?"
 If Kasimir isn’t aware of Arabelle’s fate, he asks the players what became of their efforts to find her.
 (Kasimir asks these questions not out of a desire to pry, but out of a sense of kinship to the Vistani and a genuine interest in Arabelle’s safety.)
 >
-> If Lady Fiona Wachter has become the burgomaster of Vallaki following [[Arc F - Lady Wachter's Wish]] or [[Arc G - The Strazni Siblings]], Kasimir notes, as the conversation unfolds, that he is grateful that the town’s new leadership has opened its gates to the Vistani and dusk elves once again.
+> If Lady Fiona Wachter has become the mayor of Vallaki following [[Arc F - Lady Wachter's Wish]] or [[Arc G - The Strazni Siblings]], Kasimir notes, as the conversation unfolds, that he is grateful that the town’s new leadership has opened its gates to the Vistani and dusk elves once again.
 "Even so," he muses mournfully, "it has been many years since I last visited Vallaki.
 I imagine none of the friends I once had there still live today.
 Perhaps even their children and grandchildren have passed as well."

 If any player asks him about the Amber Temple or his visit to Argynvostholt, however, a player with a passive Wisdom (Insight) score of 10 or greater notices Kasimir immediately stiffens.
 He is willing to share the following information: